 On 7th March 1930 Margaret wrote the sixth and final contribution in a series of Time and Tide articles on “The Function of Literary Criticism”, entitled “Summing Up”, noting that for all the criticism levelled at reviewers “no-one has questioned the necessity for the reviewer’s existence” – which you might say was an important for Time and Tide’s continued raison d’être!
 Other contributors included two from outside Time and Tide, John Galsworthy and the publisher Laurie Magnus, alongside Time and Tide contributors Sylvia Lynd and Winifred Cullis (with a good plug for Rebecca West).
 The fifth article was comprised of contributions from Time and Tide readers.

 In February 1933, just before the dinner, she was recruited to become manager/press manager of Leonard and Virginia Woolf’s Hogarth Press – described as a “financially cautious recruitment” so we can assume Margaret wasn’t overpaid.
 There, one of the very earliest issues she had to deal with involved a dog, a Woolf and a new(ish) breed of the literary world, the literary agent.
 The story has recently been recounted by Claire Battershill in a new book on the Hogarth Press.
 Flush, the biography of a cocker spaniel written by Virginia Woolf, was due to be published and possibly serialised.
-When a new breed of animal, an American literary agent called Curtis Brown, jumped the gun and negotiated a serialisation deal with Time and Tide without the Woolfs’ knowledge, they were clearly spitting mad.
+When a new breed of animal, the American literary agent, Curtis Brown, jumped the gun and negotiated a serialisation deal with Time and Tide without the Woolfs’ knowledge, they were clearly spitting mad.
 In her first month at the Press Margaret had to sort out the spat, writing to the miscreant on behalf of Leonard Woolf (who liked to act as agent for all his writers anyway).

 A week before the dinner Margaret West wrote: